-In 1961 Fred Cramer and Loren Gilbert, along with Bigelow and Otting, formed Gaskets, Incorporated.
+In 1961 Bigelow and Otting, along with Fred Cramer and Loren Gilbert, formed Gaskets, Incorporated.
 Gaskets, Inc. started small with die-cut gaskets.
 In 1965 the Racine Glove Company building caught fire.
 The companies found refuge in any small space they could find in Rio while they reconstructed.
 By the late 1960’s Gaskets, Inc. added tadpole seals/gaskets, and expansion joints.
 Gaskets, Inc. current location was constructed in 1977.
-In 1981 Racine Glove Company sold.
-Gaskets, Inc. added onto their building in 1983 and again in 1988, and is now over 21,000 sq. ft.
+In 1981 Racine Glove Company was sold.
+In 1983 and again in 1988 Gaskets, Inc. added onto the current facility that is now over 21,000 sq. ft.

 In 1991 Karen Mattacotti (daughter of Bigelow) became owner of Gaskets, Inc. In 2002 Gaskets, Inc. rebranded their safety clothing division to KAREWEAR®.
-In 2006 KAREWEAR® introduced the world’s first apron that is able to breakaway.
+In 2006 KAREWEAR® introduced the world’s first ergonomic apron that is able to safely breakaway if caught in machinery.

 This is one of Gaskets Incorporated’s fiberglass rope machines.
 Gaskets, Incorporated manufactures and distributes fifteen different models of fiberglass rope in various densities and diameters.